About Meeting Cost Calculator

 Making the invisible cost of meetings visible

-Our goal is not to eliminate meetings — some meetings are essential.
-Instead, we want to give managers, team leads, and individual contributors the data they need to make intentional decisions about when to meet, who to invite, and how long to spend.
-When you can see that a weekly all-hands costs your company $150,000 per year in salary alone, you start asking better questions about whether every attendee needs to be there.
+My goal is not to eliminate meetings — some meetings are essential.
+I want to give managers, team leads, and individual contributors the data they need to make intentional decisions about when to meet, who to invite, and how long to spend.

 How the Calculator Works